Interested in becoming Catholic?

-Contact any of our priests.
-Our priest can discuss with you the specifics of the initiation process at All Saints.
+Contact Fr.
+Don.
+He can discuss with you the specifics of the initiation process at All Saints.
 Know the prayers of a half-million Catholics in the Archdiocese of St. Louis are with you as you complete your journey.
 Best wishes!

 The RCIA is for:

-- Unbaptized... persons who have attained the age of reason (7 years and older) follow a process to help them grow in awareness to God's call to conversion as well as ways to respond to that call.
+- The unbaptized... persons who have attained the age of reason (7 years and older) follow a process to help them grow in awareness of God's call to conversion as well as ways to respond to that call.
 They are considered catechumens.

-- Baptized in Another Christian Church... those catechized and uncatechized persons from a faith tradition other than Catholic who are seeking full communion with the Roman Catholic Church (Eucharist and Confirmation).
+- Those baptized in Another Christian Church... the catechized and uncatechized persons from a faith tradition other than Catholic who are seeking full communion with the Roman Catholic Church (Eucharist and Confirmation).
 They are considered candidates.

 - Baptized but uncatechized Catholic Adults... persons who were baptized as infants in the Catholic Church but did not receive any religious upbringing within the Catholic Tradition.
 These adults will be prepared to celebrate the sacraments of Penance, Confirmation and Eucharist.
 They are also considered candidates.